IanO7/Advanced-Driving-Assistance/README.md

 - The methodology can be extended to other object classes or integrated with additional sensors for enhanced reliability.
 -
 - **Next Steps:**
+  -ENSURE BELOW LINE NOT CONSIDERED, STILL RELEVANT FOR DEPTH BUT REPRESENTS CAR SO DONT IDENIFY AS OBJECT THEN WONT ALERT
-  - Integrate lane departure warning (LDW) to alert if the vehicle drifts out of its lane.
+  - Integrate lane departure warning (LDW) to alert if the vehicle drifts out of its lane, PERFECT FEATURE FIRST THEN CAN ADD METHODOLOGY TO README LATER ON
   - If lane detection is effective, restrict collision alerts to only objects within the detected lane, reducing false positives from adjacent lanes.

 ## License